jordibc/geometric-algebra/readme.md

 ## Tests

-You can run some tests with:
+We can run some tests with:

 ```sh
 clojure -T:build test